Saint John River (Liberia)

 The Saint John River is one of the six main rivers in the West African nation of Liberia.
 With its headwaters in neighboring Guinea, the river flows generally southwest through Liberia and empties into the Atlantic Ocean at Bassa Cove near Edina in Grand Bassa County.
 The 282 km river has a drainage basin covering 16,157 km2.

 Course

 The headwaters of the river are in the Nimba Range of the Guinea Highlands in the country of Guinea and flow south towards the border with Liberia.
 Near Yalata, Guinea it begins to form the border between Guinea and Bong County in Liberia.
-Flowing generally south, it forms the international boundary for around 6 miles.
+Flowing generally south, it forms the international boundary for around 9.6 km (6 miles).
 At Niatande, Liberia, it meets the Mani River and enters Liberia, forming the boundary between Bong and Nimba counties.
 The river then flows to the southwest for approximately 15 mi before turning to the southeast for a 12 mi stretch.
-Near Zahn it takes a small river, and turns southwest again.
+Near Zahn it takes the smaller Yah river, and turns southwest again.